sibber5/Sibber.WindowMessageMonitor/README.md

 ```cs
 monitor.Dispose();
 ```

+> [!CAUTION]
-***Important: If the monitor was created with `CreateWithMessageOnlyWindow()` then it must be disposed on the same thread it was created on and in the same executing assembly.***
+> If the monitor was created with `CreateWithMessageOnlyWindow()` then it must be disposed on the same thread it was created on and in the same executing assembly.

 The interface `IWindowMessageMonitor` is also provided in case you want to provide custom implementations, useful for things like other libraries that use this library.

 # License

-The file [src/WindowMessageMonitor.cs](https://github.com/sibber5/sibber.WindowMessageMonitor/blob/main/src/WindowMessageMonitor.cs) was taken from [dotMorten/WinUIEx](https://github.com/dotMorten/WinUIEx/blob/c363a6d25b586701a7996dfa8622b42a3c3b5740/src/WinUIEx/Messaging/WindowMessageMonitor.cs), MIT License - Copyright (c) 2021 Morten Nielsen.
+The file [src/WindowMessageMonitor.cs](https://github.com/sibber5/Sibber.WindowMessageMonitor/blob/main/src/WindowMessageMonitor.cs) was taken from [dotMorten/WinUIEx](https://github.com/dotMorten/WinUIEx/blob/c363a6d25b586701a7996dfa8622b42a3c3b5740/src/WinUIEx/Messaging/WindowMessageMonitor.cs), MIT License - Copyright (c) 2021 Morten Nielsen.
 See the license notice at the top of the file for more info.

-The rest of the library/repository is licensed under the MIT License - see [LICENSE](https://github.com/sibber5/sibber.WindowMessageMonitor/blob/main/LICENSE) - unless otherwise stated in specific files or sections.
+The rest of the library/repository is licensed under the MIT License - see [LICENSE](https://github.com/sibber5/Sibber.WindowMessageMonitor/blob/main/LICENSE) - unless otherwise stated in specific files or sections.
 See individual files for exceptions.